 Just as learning does not only take place in the classroom and laboratory, so teaching is not physically restricted.
-The intranet VLE (Virtual Learning Environment), already a vast resource area, is developing so as to facilitate mobile interaction between teachers and pupils, as well as between the pupils themselves.
+The intranet has become a vast library of online resources, in particular since the creation of King’s Education Online in March 2020.
+Not only can pupils access course content for their academic classes, but also information on co-curricular activities and mobile interaction with teachers or other pupils through the intranet.
 The nature of life at King’s also means that this dynamic relationship continues in the Houses in the evenings as well as through the vibrant out-of-hours seminar talks and societies programme.

 Whilst it is recognised that pupils learn and teachers teach in many different ways, the focus is upon the development of three core skills:

 The School promotes a spirit of enquiry beyond the confines of our pupils’ immediate experiences and the requirements of examination syllabuses.
 Through encouraging an awareness of their voyage of discovery, and helping them to develop skills that are relevant and useful, we aim to help them develop a joy of learning for learning’s sake.

 Information does not mean knowledge and knowledge does not always lead to deeper learning.
 In today’s world with information everywhere, it is essential that our pupils are challenged in the classrooms, debating chambers and forums to turn what they have discovered into something useful, meaningful and lasting.